LittleB0xes/wasm-playground/day_0/README.md

 `00 61 73 6d` is the magic number for wasm file

 ## The JS part
-For now, I'm not going to bother with an HTML/JS file and a local server, I'm just going to use a very small JS file to use with NodeJS
+For now, I'm not going to bother with an HTML/JS file and a local server, I'm just going to use a very small JS file to use with NodeJS (don't forget npm init...)

 ```js
 import fs from 'fs'